werk85/babel-plugin-angularjs-annotate/README.md

 Babel plugin to add Angular 1.x annotations to your ES5/ES6 code.
 Successor to [ng-annotate](https://github.com/olov/ng-annotate) for Babel/ES6 users.

-* Supports the full set of annotation styles supported by `ng-annotate`
+* Easy upgrade from `ng-annotate`.
 * Fully compatible with ES5, transpiled ES6, and native ES6.
-* Offers improved control - Developers can explicitly mark functions and classes for annotation via a prologue directive (`'ngInject'`) or a comment, or allow `angularjs-annotate` to automatically determine which functions to annotate.
+* Full control - Developers can directly specify which functions/classes require Angular DI annotations, or `angularjs-annotate` can figure it out for you!
 * Can annotate Angular 1.5 components
 * Can annotate ES6 Classes
 * Extensive test suite